yuvalbatan/scanF/README.md

 * Clone the repository to your computer.
   Guide: https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository?platform=linux
 * Enter to the location of the repository.
-* For Linux users - give a premission to run by using the command: "sudo chmod +x scanf.py".
+* For Linux users - give a premission to run by using the command:
+'''bash
+sudo chmod +x scanf.py
+'''

-* Run the tool by using the command: "sudo python3 scanf.py".
+* Run the tool by using the command:
+'''bash
+sudo python3 scanf.py
+'''

 ![image](https://user-images.githubusercontent.com/114166939/195914876-ea568ac3-8da6-434d-9842-84b8452d33b2.png)
 * Enter the target ip and choose the option.